referbruv/CognitoUserManager/README.md

 # Show your Support

-I really hope this solution helps developers get started on building awesome things with ASP.NET Core (.NET 6) Web API and get into the world of containerized development real quick.

 Found this solution helpful and useful?
 You can do these to help this reach greater audience.

 1. Leave a star on this repository :star: